tubemogul/puppet-aptly/README.markdown

 What is this module capable of doing?

- * Install the aptly package in a specific version (or just the latest available)
+ * Installing the aptly package in a specific version (or just the latest available)
- * Manage a specific user and group (with their corresponding fixed uid/gid) dedicated to the service
+ * Managing a specific user and group (with their corresponding fixed uid/gid) dedicated to the service
- * Configure a specific debian repository (optional) where to find the package
+ * Configuring a specific debian repository (optional) where to find the package
- * Manage the `/etc/aptly.conf` file
+ * Managing the `/etc/aptly.conf` file
- * Enable/start or disable the service
+ * Enabling/starting or disabling the service
- * Enable/start or disable the API
+ * Enabling/starting or disabling the API
- * Manages the init.d service file
+ * Managing the init.d service file
- * Manage apt mirrors, snapshots, publications
+ * Managing apt mirrors, repositories, snapshots and publications

 The aptly service will listen on port you configure (example: 80) on every interfaces (configurable) using the `aptly serve -listen=":80"` command.